an-nihil00/crud/README.md

 ## Why?

-Because I wanted to learn phoenix and and also every imageboard engine seems to be written in php, which I hate.
+Because I wanted to learn phoenix and I like imageboards.

 ## Setup